ceri-num/uv-larm/challenge/challenge-1.md

 Optional:

+5. An operator can take control at any time.
-4. The robot movement is fluid (no stop), fast and the robot unique in every little passage.
+6. The robot movement is fluid (no stop), fast and the robot unique in every little passage.

 ## Evaluation protocol